How SPN Compares to VPNs

 VPNs came up with the idea of kill switches, because they need to change the “default route”, which is more or less what tells your device where to send all its traffic to.
 If you install a VPN, it will add a “virtual network” to your device and will update the default route to point to that network.
 If your device sends network packets to that virtual network, they will be encrypted and sent to your VPN provider, who will then release these packets to the Internet to do their thing.
 So far so good.

-But when (not if) the connection to your VPN provider breaks - for whatever reason - your operating system will disable the virtual network and automatically change the default route to point to your ISP.
+But when the connection to your VPN provider breaks - for whatever reason - your operating system will disable the virtual network and automatically change the default route to point to your ISP.
 This happens in a blink of an eye - your VPN software will not even notice.

 SPN easily solves this since it is part of Portmaster, which tightly controls all the network connections of your device.
 It always knows what is going on and stops any leaks in its tracks.